 Keep up to date with the best sizes for photos on each platform, for example

-- Facebook image size has changed to 1200 x 630 (I just use my horizontal article images)
+- Facebook image size has changed to 1200 x 630.
+Four individual square images also work for me

-- Reduce the size of your website images (using Ewww plugin, or JPEG compressor online, Lightroom, etc), large images can slow your website loading speed so followers might not stick around to read your entertaining articles
+- Reduce the size of your website images (using Ewww plugin, Short Pixel, Lightroom, etc), large images can slow your website loading speed so followers might not stick around to read your entertaining articles

 - Take horizontal photos for your blog and vertical for Pinterest